shmalebx9/2020UABCANs/Contracts/CAN.md

 + A mere quotation of price is not an offer, it is only an invitation to treat.

 **Canadian Dyers Association Ltd v Burton:** Dyers asked for the lowest cash price for a property.
 Burton responded "16,500".
 Dyers asked if Burton would go lower and Burton replied that their previous quote was as low as they would go.
 Dyers sent a deposit and asked for title (implicit acceptance).
 Burton then sent a draft deed.
 Later Burton changed their mind and said there was no agreement.
+Dyers sued, asking to have the original deal enforced.
 Dyers won the case, Burton had to sell.

 + The circumstances in which an a statement of price is made and the facts surrounding it are considered when deciding if an offer was made.
 The fact that Burton sent a draft deed in response to the deposit showed a recognition that their quote was an offer.